 The next BOD meetings will be held on 02/28/24, and 03/27/24 and the annual meeting to be held on 04/24/24, all at 7 pm

-Homeowner Forum: .
-Pete LaGuardia wanted to comment on easement and stated that he spoke with Scott Klein at the WHFF, and he is considering selling the property as he no longer wants to maintain the entire front area along with the easement.
+Homeowner Forum: Pete LaGuardia wanted to comment on easement and stated that he spoke with Scott Klein at the WHFF, and he is considering selling the property as he no longer wants to maintain the entire front area along with the easement.

 Maria Riddle questioned when the change of the app, Smart webs, would take place.
 Management is in the process of removing this company and adding services to a vendor already with the company for less money and better application.